Information Systems Analysis|

 Do something creative.
 Document it.
 DUE: February 4.

-Identify the business rules associated with circulation at the UMSL library.
-DUE: January 30.
+Identify the business rules associated with registration at UMSL.
+DUE: February 2.